maize-tech/laravel-helpers/README.md

 ### `sanitizeUrl`

-The `sanitizeUrl` function returns the lower case of the given url and prefixes it with the `https` protocol if none is set.
+The `sanitizeUrl` function prepends the specified url with the `https` protocol if none is set.

 ```php
 hlp()->sanitizeUrl('http://innovation.h-farm.com'); // returns 'http://innovation.h-farm.com'